koyuawsmbrtn/ThinkPad-x260-macOS-OpenCore/README.md

 Follow dortania guide on how to create a recovery usb for MacOS installation.
 You can find the MacOS installation guide at the following link, [`click here`](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#downloading-macos)

+Remember to generate your own serial number, board serial number, and smUUID before installing macOS.
+You can do that easily using the OC Auxiliary Tools.

 ## MacOS
 Currently this repo supports `Sonoma`.
 For anything below that you can use the [original repo](https://github.com/SuhailSherief/ThinkPad-x260-macOS-OpenCore).